Aditya-gupta149/Minor_Project/README.md

 We sincerely thank:

-* **Dr. Ashish Kumar Bhandari** for his valuable guidance and supervision.
+* **Dr. Ashish Kumar Bhandari** for his guidance and supervision.
-* **Ms. Khushboo Rani** for technical support and mentorship.
+* **Ms. Khushboo Rani** for her technical support and mentorship.
-* UIEB Dataset Contributors.
+* The contributors of the UIEB dataset.
-* Mamba and Visual State Space Model research community.
+* The research community working on Mamba and State Space Models.

 ---

-## 📚 References
+## 📌 Note

-1. Gu & Dao, *Mamba: Linear-Time Sequence Modeling with Selective State Spaces*, 2023.
-2. UIEB Benchmark Dataset.
-3. Water-Net.
-4. FUnIE-GAN.
-5. UGAN.
-6. Visual State Space Models (VSSM).

----

-⭐ If you find this project useful, please consider giving the repository a star.
+This project was completed as part of the Minor Project requirement for the B.Tech program in Electronics and Communication Engineering at NIT Patna.
+The work focuses on the implementation, training, evaluation, and analysis of a PIXMamba-based underwater image enhancement framework.